Bhaumik-Tandan/1024/GAME_DOCUMENTATION.md

 ## 🎯 Game Rules

 ### **Core Objective**
-Create larger numbered tiles by merging identical tiles, aiming to reach **2048** or achieve the highest score possible.
+Create larger numbered tiles by merging identical tiles, aiming to achieve the highest score possible.
+The game continues infinitely - there's no win condition!

 ### **🎮 How to Play**